Sylvia Moves In

 “Ms. Warner?
 Come get your grandmother.
 Please.”

 While I’m sad and horny missing Riccardo, for all intents and purposes Sylvia has been widowed.
+Again.
 And I’ve got to do better.
-The next day I select a caftan for her to wear, the bright and colorful kind she likes.
-I help her to put on earrings, her precious diamonds, her favorite gold cuff and a little mascara.
-In the foyer mirror, I tie a pretty head wrap over her hair and we head out with a picnic lunch to snag a table in the building’s gated courtyard.
-The fountain is on, the sky is bright blue, there’s a sweet breeze blowing, it’s a gorgeous day.
+The next morning I select a caftan for her to wear, the bright and colorful kind she likes.
+I help her to put on earrings, her precious diamonds, and favorite gold cuff.
+In the foyer mirror I tie a pretty head wrap over her hair and we head out with a picnic lunch to snag a table in the building’s courtyard.
+The waterfall is on, the sky is bright blue, there’s a sweet breeze blowing, it’s a gorgeous day.

 Sylvia perks up once the sunlight hits her face.
-She’s come a long way in her recovery, in spite of her shitty attitude.
-And she’s looking mighty fine today, sitting here nibbling on cold chicken and pasta salad.
-Nothing like that scary old witch who rolled through the building lobby last week terrorizing everybody.
+She’s come a long way in her recovery, in spite of having a shitty attitude.
+But today she’s looking mighty fine sitting here nibbling on cold chicken and pasta salad.
+Nothing like that scary old witch who rolled through the building last week terrorizing everybody.
 Taking a sip from the small cup of scotch I’ve poured for her, she leans towards me and whispers, “A man over there is staring at me.”
 I turn to look but she stops me.
 “Don’t be obvious,” she says and then, “Oops.
-I think he’s headed this way.”
+Now look what you did.
+He’s headed this way.”

 I pull my mask up over my nose and mouth and tell her to do the same as the man, on a cane and assisted by a teenage boy, walks slowly to our table.
 His brown eyes are twinkling above his standard-issue surgical mask.
 I can almost see his smile behind it.
 “Aren’t you Sylvia Warner from CityMeals on Wheels?
 We volunteered at the same facility about ten years ago.
 I’m Simon,” he says before lowering the mask to his chin.
 “Simon Baladashi.”